Chiddingfold Habitat Bank

 Habitat Bank overview

-Within the Surrey Hills National Landscape, our Chiddingfold Habitat Bank spans across more than 50 acres where we’re transforming the existing grassland and arable fields into a range of biodiverse habitats.
+Within the Surrey Hills National Landscape, our Chiddingfold Habitat Bank spans across more than fifty acres where we’re transforming the existing grassland and arable fields into a range of biodiverse habitats.
 This work will help to connect areas of parkland, ancient woodland and wood pasture priority habitats across the wider landscape.

 BNG delivery